 The Department of Biology welcomes your financial support.
 Many of our scholarships and programs for undergraduate and graduate students are supported by your generous donations.
 Whether you wish to contribute in response to current program or campaign solicitations (such as those detailed below) or desire to support another cause, we truly appreciate your kindness.
 Donations to Biology can be made by mail or through the Office of Development website.

-Legler Professorship in Human Anatomy
+Legler Lecturer in Human Anatomy

 For over half a century, the late Professor John Legler and Professor Mark Nielsen have revolutionized the field of teaching human anatomy at the University of Utah.
 Through their tireless efforts, over 30,000 students have gained a detailed understanding of the structure, organization, and function of the human body.
 The legacy that John cultivated and left for so many continues to grow through Mark’s distinguished state-of-the-art work.
 In 2016 Mark will be celebrating 30 years in the Human Anatomy Lab.

 The Human Anatomy Lab has provided a solid foundation for thousands of professionals throughout Utah, the nation, and the world: doctors, dentists, nurses, anatomists, physical therapists, pharmacists, occupational therapists, exercise sports professionals, scholars, medical illustrators … the list goes on.
 The passion for anatomy that Professor Legler conveyed, and that Professor Nielsen continues to express and cultivate has inspired and created enduring bonds with countless students.
 The number of lives touched by their influence is even greater.